hasura/graphql-bench/README.md

   -c, --config=config    (required) Filepath to YAML config file for query benchmarks -h, --help             show CLI help
-  -o, --outfile=outfile  Filepath to output JSON file containing benchmark stats
+  -o, --outfile=outfile  Filepath to output JSON file containing benchmark stats --url=url              URL to direct graphql queries; may override 'url' from the YAML config, which is optional if this flag is passed

 EXAMPLE
   $ graphql-bench query --config ./config.query.yaml --outfile results.json